acm-cmu/awap-matchmaking/readme.md

 After following the above steps, to run the server:

-1. Determine your IP address by running the `ip address` command.
+1. Determine your IP address by running the `ip address` (or `ipconfig getifaddr en0` on Mac) command.
+Set this as the `TANGO_HOSTNAME` in the .env file.

 2. Run the following command with the appropriate arguments: